 Enter the foreign tax paid deduction allowed as an addition to the dividends paid deduction under section 853(b)(1)(B).
-See Changes To Note on page 1 and the instructions for Schedule K, question 13, for more details.
+See the instructions for Question 13, Schedule K, on page 11, for information on the election available under section 853(a).